atelier-cartographique/metrolab/docs/layers.md

 # Layer creation

 Button "add layer" :
--close all open widgets (except notifications ?)
+- close all open widgets (except notifications ?)
--open layer information widget in edition mode (top-left) -map edition tools + *save* button appear on top-left of the map viewport
+- open layer information widget in edition mode (top-left)
+- map edition tools + *save* button appear on top-left of the map viewport

 The user has to give the layer :